A Structural and Nominal Syntax for Diagrams: Uniflow diagrams

 \section{Uniflow diagrams}

 A PROP (abbreviation of \textit{products and permutations}) is a strict symmetric monoidal category where every object is a natural number~\cite{Hackney2015}.
 We give a graph semantics of PROPs based on Kissinger's \textit{framed point graphs}~\cite{Kissinger}.
 Let a labelled directed acyclic graph (DAG) be a DAG $(V, E)$ equipped with a partial injection $f : V \rightharpoonup L$ and a relation $E \subseteq V^2$ such that the transitive and reflexive closure of $E$ is a partial order on $V$.
 Let a labelled interfaced DAG (LIDAG) be a labelled DAG with two distinguished lists of unlabelled nodes representing the ``input'' and ``output'' ports.
 Unlabelled nodes are called \textit{wire nodes}, and edges connecting them are called \textit{wires}.
 A wire homeomorphism~\cite[Sec.~5.2.1]{Kissinger} is any insertion or removal of wire nodes along wires which does not otherwise change the shape of the graph.
-The rewrite rules are: \centerpic{1}{homeo} Two LIDAGs are considered to be equivalent if they are graph isomorphic up to renaming vertices and wire homeomorphisms.
+Two LIDAGs are considered to be equivalent if they are graph isomorphic up to renaming vertices and wire homeomorphisms.
 The quotienting of LIDAGs by this equivalence gives us \textit{framed point DAGs}~\cite[Def.
-5.3.1]{Kissinger}, which we will call \textit{uniflow diagrams}\footnote{This is by contrast with \textit{biflow diagrams} described in the following section.}.
-In uniflow diagrams the arrows all point, conventionally, left-to-right.
+5.3.1]{Kissinger}, which we will call \textit{uniflow diagrams}.
+We give a syntax for uniflow diagram as follows: